 The wines are 75 percent made when the grapes arrive at the winery door.
 My job is just to not screw things up!

 Whether planted to Pinot Noir or Sauvignon Blanc, all of Merry’s grape sources are characterized by enduring commitment, respect for the land, family ownership and site-specific viticulture.
-With exceptional Russian River Valley grapes, Merry Edwards is able to produce acclaimed wines using gentle, traditional, labor-intensive winemaking practices.
+With exceptional Russian River Valley grapes, Merry Edwards is able to produce her highly acclaimed wines using gentle, traditional, labor-intensive winemaking practices.

-In the winery, all fermentation tanks are open-top, but fully convertible to closed-topped tanks for blending and storage.
+In the winery, all Pinot fermentation tanks are open-top, but fully convertible to closed-topped tanks for blending and storage.
 Each tank is heated and cooled at the flip of a switch so that proper cold soaking, warming prior to yeast inoculation and any desired extended maceration can be achieved.

 Gentle handling is the watchword throughout the entire winemaking process.
 Merry says, “The wines are 75 percent made when the grapes arrive at the winery door.
 My job is just to not screw things up!”